0xC0000054/sc4-detokenize/README.md

 A DLL Plugin for SimCity 4 that adds a cheat to display text token values.

+This DLL is intended for experimentation and debugging, I am not sure it is useful for normal game play.

+Text tokens are strings enclosed in # characters that SC4 will resolve to another value.
+For example, `Detokenize game.g_city_rci_population` would display the value of the total RCI population variable that Lua scripts can use in trigger conditions.

+The DLL  can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-detokenize/releases

 ## System Requirements

 * Windows 10 or later